 I offer confidential private psychotherapy and counseling for individuals dealing with a variety of life issues such as grief and loss, depression, trauma, anxiety, trauma, conflict, relationship difficulties, self-esteem and confidence, finding your passion, and creativity blocks.
 I use traditional talk therapy, cognitive/behavioral therapy, EMDR techniques, narrative therapy, and a variety of creative healing techniques, including the expressive therapies, particularly writing.
 I teach meditation, mindfulness, and coping skills.
 I also do couple’s counseling.

 I believe that to move toward healing and change you must first begin to see yourself accurately in the world and then imagine yourself differently.
+I work with you to identify any blocks that might impede your ability to heal and change, such as trauma.
 I welcome you into my practice in my office in Stamford, Connecticut, or will work with you on Skype if you live elsewhere.
 You’ll find me open, empathetic, and present with you as you struggle to construct a new way of being in the world and/or write a new story about your own life.
 I want to help you move beyond freedom from pain into self-actualization.

 I hold a masters level degree in psychology (MA), and an MSW, and I am licensed in clinical social work.

 Call me at 203-536-3531 for a free consultation.
 You can submit to your insurance for out of network.
 I also offer a sliding scale.